mooreds/docs-1/building/webhooks.md

 # Webhooks

-A Transposit operation can be deployed to consumers as an [http endpoint](endpoints.md) or as a webhook.
+A Transposit operation can be deployed to consumers as an [HTTP endpoint](endpoints.md) or as a webhook.
 The easiest way to create a webhook in Transposit is to:

-1. Navigate to **code**
+1. Navigate to **Code**.
-2. Create a new operation using the plus icon next to the Operation menu
+2. Create a new operation using the plus icon next to the Operation menu.
 3. Select **Webhook** to create a new operation as a webhook.

 {% hint style="info" %}
 You can also manually configure an existing operation to be a webhook by going to **Deploy &gt; Endpoints**.
-The operation may be in either a normal http endpoint state or the webhook state, but not both at the same time.
+The operation may be in either a normal HTTP endpoint state or the webhook state, but not both at the same time.
 It is advisable to protect your webhook with an API key.
 {% endhint %}

 Once a Transposit operation is deployed as a webhook, it can be executed at the designated URL with either a simple `HTTP GET`, or with an `HTTP POST` that may include payload data.